 The Dating of Solomon’s Pools

-It is not certain when Solomon’s pools were built; but it is believed that this was done in the Hasmonean period or at the latest in the time of Herod; when the Second Temple was renovated, which led to a large increase in the number of pilgrims, and these needed a larger water supply.
-The aqueduct system that passed through entire pools had an output of 60 cubic meters per hour according to one estimate.
+It is not certain when Solomon’s pools were built, but it is believed that this was done in the Hasmonean period or at the latest in the time of Herod; when the Second Temple was renovated, which led to a large increase in the number of pilgrims, and these needed a larger water supply.
+According to one estimate, the aqueduct system that passed through entire pools had an output of 60 cubic meters per hour.

 Solomon’s Pools were fed by two aqueducts, by several springs of the surrounding countryside including one situated underneath the lower pool; as well as by rainwater that descended from the hills.
 The pools served as a storage and distribution facility; with the two feeder aqueducts bringing water to the pools from the hills to the south.
 The collected water was then distributed by two other aqueducts leading from the pools northwards to Jerusalem, plus another one heading eastwards to the Herodium.
 Traces of all five aqueducts have been found.